hany606/COEX-Internship19/projects/Human_pose_estimation_drone_control/COEX-Gitbook.md

 - Control two drones by your arms and do some task together.
 - These ideas were thoughts of myself and my internship supervisor Timofey.

+## Acknowledgments

+- This project was part of an internship in COEX in July 2019. if you found any bugs or problems, you can contact me through telegram: @hany606 or email: h.hamed.elanwar@gmail.com or do pull requests.

 ## References:

 - [Human pose estimation guide](https://blog.nanonets.com/human-pose-estimation-2d-guide/)